syncomm/dockerfiles/netflix/README.md

 # docker-netflix #

-Container to enable a Netflix player through PipeLight and FireFox.
+Container to enable a Netflix player through PipeLight and Firefox.

 Working:
 * You can log in and watch Netflix!